Fairway Neighbours Unite! Let's vote in a NEW

 The developer, Greater Victoria Property Group, have contracted Design Build Services who built the infamous Danbrook One property.
 Danbrook One is an 11-storey high-rise that had its occupancy permit revoked, months after residents moved in, because it was deemed unsafe due to the way it was built.
 It remains empty today.

-Write to Council (direct link emails provided above) to demand video live-streaming of Council Meetings, demand that zoning requirements stay within the existing roof line of 4 stories.
-Demand to see the actual Development plans.
-Comment on too high-density, resulting traffic issues and threat to pedestrian safety.
+Write to Council (direct link emails provided below) to demand video live-streaming of Council Meetings, demand that zoning requirements stay within the existing roof line of 4 stories.
+Comment on too high-density, resulting traffic issues and threat to pedestrian safety, among other things...

 Our neighbours gathered together to show their support for Fairway Avenue and to demonstrate to City Council and Langford’s Planning & Zoning Department, that Fairway is too narrow a street to support the traffic that the proposed development of Twin 12-Storey, 240 unit apartment towers would generate.